OPRL Team

 Ph.D.
 Candidate

-Mira Schoeberlein is a second year Ph.D Candidate for the OPRL.
+Mira Schoeberlein is a third year Ph.D Candidate for the OPRL.
 Her current research aims to understand the link between fluctuating sex hormones and the maximal metabolic steady state.

 Kristina Binder, B.S.